TheOdinProject/curriculum/web_development_101/installfest_text_editors.md

 * Vi/Vim: All versions of linux will come with `vi` pre-installed, it is a complex editor with many featuers, but is not beginner friendly.
 If you are interested in `vi`.
 Install `vim` (Vimproved), and run the command `vimtutor`.

 * Nano: Another, more friendly basic text editor that comes with most of the common flavors of linux.
-You can access this by typing `nano` in the console`
+You can access this by typing `nano` in the console.

 * Gedit (Ubuntu Only): This comes with Ubuntu, It is a nice text editor and is a bridge between command line based editors and graphical text editors.

 * TextEdit (MacOS Only): Similar to notepad on windows with some extra features.

 #### Windows